On Pretraining Data Diversity for Self-Supervised Learning: Related Work

 \textbf{Self-Supervised Learning\ \ } Early work in self-supervised learning used simple pretext tasks, such as relative patch prediction~\cite{doersch2015unsupervised, doersch2017multi}, image colorization~\cite{zhangColorfulImageColorization2016}, image rotation prediction~\cite{gidarisUnsupervisedRepresentationLearning2018}, or solving jigsaw puzzles~\cite{norooziUnsupervisedLearningVisual2016} to train feature extractors in absence of annotations.
 Representations learned with those methods are limitedly effective, hence more recent literature has moved towards more sophisticated approaches, such as using image augmentations to generate correlated views of a training sample, and learning to extract augmentation-invariant representations for these correlated pairs.
 Among these multi-view methods, many exploit contrastive losses~\cite{swav, simclr, oord2018representation, henaffDataEfficientImageRecognition2019, chenBigSelfSupervisedModels2020, chen2020improved, heMomentumContrastUnsupervised2020, liPrototypicalContrastiveLearning2021, bachman2019learning, hjelm2018learning, misra2020self}, enforcing similarity between views of the same image (positives) and dissimilarity from other images (negatives).
 Due to the need of many negative samples, contrastive methods often require large batch sizes to work effectively~\cite{simclr, mocov3}.
 Cluster-based methods such as SwAV~\cite{swav}, DINO~\cite{dino} and DeepCluster v2~\cite{caronDeepCluster} learn generalizable representations by grouping samples into cluster prototypes.
 Others exploit prediction of features with siamese networks~\cite{chen2021exploring}, learn features in a teacher-student fashion~\cite{byol}, or use redundancy reduction techniques~\cite{barlow, vicreg}.
 Finally, masked image modeling~\cite{bao2022beit, he2022masked, xie2022simmim} emerged as a scalable alternative for Vision Transformers~\cite{dosovitskiyImageWorth16x162021}, learning representations by predicting masked image patches as SSL task.\\

-\textbf{Pretraining at Scale\ \ } SSL is most effective when pretraining is conducted at scale, benefiting from large datasets and great computational resources.
-Initial attempts at large-scale pretraining were made via combining contrastive learning and clustering~\cite{tianDivideContrastSelfsupervised2021, caronUnsupervisedPreTrainingImage2019}.
-The SEER model~\cite{goyal2021self} was trained on 1 billion internet images using SwAV~\cite{swav} applied on a RegNet~\cite{radosavovic2020designing} backbone.
-The importance of model scaling to leverage large-scale datasets is also shown in ~\cite{xieDataScalingMasked2023, goyal2019scaling, goyal2022vision}, as well as the need for increasing training duration~\cite{xieDataScalingMasked2023}.
-Additional strategies are necessary to achieve best performance at scale~\cite{zhai2022scaling, dehghani2023scaling, fini2023improved}.
-All considered works focus on reaching the best representations, without many considerations about training costs, thus encouraging unfair comparisons about the efficacy of data.
-A preliminary work~\cite{coleWhenDoesContrastive2022} found for SimCLR~\cite{simclr} that increasing data from 500 thousand to 1 million images leads to a modest boost in downstream performance, but without limiting the training budget.
-While large uncurated datasets have been further explored~\cite{tianDivideContrastSelfsupervised2021}, their efficacy in relationship with the distribution shift under normalized computation is still limitedly investigated.\\
+\textbf{Pretraining at Scale\ \ } SSL pretraining is most effective at scale, benefiting from large datasets and great computational resources.
+Initial attempts at large-scale pretraining were made by combining contrastive learning and clustering~\cite{tianDivideContrastSelfsupervised2021, caronUnsupervisedPreTrainingImage2019}.
+SEER~\cite{goyal2021self} was trained on 1 billion internet images with SwAV~\cite{swav} on a RegNet~\cite{radosavovic2020designing} backbone.
+The importance of model scaling to leverage large datasets is also shown in ~\cite{xieDataScalingMasked2023, goyal2019scaling, goyal2022vision}, as well as the need for longer training times~\cite{xieDataScalingMasked2023}.
+Additional strategies are necessary to achieve best performance~\cite{zhai2022scaling, dehghani2023scaling, fini2023improved}.
+These works focus on reaching the best representations, without considerations about training costs, thus encouraging unfair comparisons across trainings.
+Preliminary papers~\cite{coleWhenDoesContrastive2022,el-noubyAreLargescaleDatasets2021} found that increasing data may lead to a modest boost in downstream performance when the downstream distribution changes.
+While they give insights on the pretraining diversity, its relation with the distribution shift under normalized computation is still not investigated.\\